mptorch/mptorch/background/computers.md

 |                    |           |         |                   |           |                |       |              |           |                  |
 | *hydra2*           | E5-2699   | 22      | 2.2/3.6           |    44     | 1,896 (20,308) |1024GB | none         | none      | GTX 1080 Ti 11GB  (qty: 4) |

 **Note:** hydra2 is a shared compute server with the entire SoC lab.
 It presently does not mount filesystems exported by vax (and it is difficult to have this done).
-Use sparingly.
+The GPUs typically go unused, but check for other CPU loads.

 **Note:** commands to inspect current workload: ``htop`` (cpu load), ``iotop`` and ``bwm-ng -i disk`` (disk load), ``nload`` and ``bwm-ng`` (network load)